Affiliate links on Android Authority may earn us a commission. Learn more.

 If you want the smallest possible profile and are set on limiting your upgrade-ability in exchange for portability, then the Canon Powershot G9 X Mark II is an amazing point-and-shoot camera for its price point.

-The Canon Powershot G9 X Mark II costs $429, but it is a great pocket camera for learning photography.
-It comes with full manual controls, a large sensor (for point-and-shoot cameras), and is absolutely gorgeous. $429 is not a bad price to pay for all that.
+The Canon Powershot G9 X Mark II is affordable, but it is a great pocket camera for learning photography.
+It comes with full manual controls, a large sensor (for point-and-shoot cameras), and is absolutely gorgeous.

 2. Nikon D3500

 The Nikon D3500 is a great starter camera that can also take amazing shots if you are a proficient photographer.
-I used a previous version of this camera professionally for a couple years, and though something better would have made my job easier, I liked that the lack of features forced me to become a better photographer.
+A previous version of this camera lived in my bag for a couple of years, and though something better would have made my job easier, I liked that the lack of features forced me to learn.
 I made the most of what I had and pushed the camera to its limits.

-The 24.2MP APS-C sensor is enough to handle lowlight situation well, while offering good image quality.
+The 24.2MP APS-C sensor is enough to handle lowlight situations well while offering good image quality.
 It only has 11 autofocus points, but you are also paying a very low price and can find ways to overcome that issue with skill.

 3. Nikon D5600

+What makes it one of the best cameras for beginners is the few added extras.
 The Nikon D5600 has a full-articulating swiveling screen that can really make a difference when shooting at difficult angles.
 In addition, it has integrated wireless functionality, improved battery life, a touchscreen, and more.
-The Nikon D5600 currently costs $496.95 for the body only. $100 extra will get you the kit with the 18-55mm lens.

-While Canon makes great cameras at a lower price than this one, we believe the EOS Rebel SL3 is worth the upgrade.
-Not only does it have a great build quality, but it also matches some of the features seen only in expensive models making this one of the best cameras for beginners.
-These include a swiveling screen, 4K video recording, Wi-Fi, Bluetooth, and dual-pixel autofocus.
-It’s super light and compact, and you get a wide variety of lens options, given that this is a Canon camera.
+While Canon makes great cameras at a lower price than this one, we believe the EOS Rebel SL3 is their best camera for beginners.
+Not only does it have a great build quality, but it also matches some of the features seen only in expensive models, making this one of the best cameras for beginners.
+Specs include a swiveling screen, 4K video recording, Wi-Fi, Bluetooth, and dual-pixel autofocus.
+It’s super light and compact, and you get a wide variety of lens options.

 The reason why it’s affordable is that it has a 24.1MP APS-C sensor and a 9-point autofocus system.
-At $649 with an included 18-55mm kit lens, you can’t go wrong with this one.
+This is definitely one of the best cameras for beginners in terms of DSLR options.

-Sony makes amazing camera hardware and software, and their selection includes great quality glass (even if a bit pricier).
+Sony makes amazing camera hardware and software, and their selection includes great quality glass.
 If you want to get into the Sony mirrorless world, this is a great way to do it without spending well over a grand.

-If you have the money, are serious about photography, and really want to future-proof yourself for a much longer period of time, the Canon EOS RP is an amazing choice.
-This is the only camera in this list with a 26.2MP full-frame sensor.
-This ensures improved low-light performance and much better image quality than APS-C (or smaller) sensors.
+If you have the money, are serious about photography, and really want to future-proof yourself for a much longer period of time, the Canon EOS RP is arguably the best camera for beginners featuring a full-frame sensor.
+The EOS RP is the only camera in this list with a full-frame sensor, which ensures improved low-light performance and much better image quality than APS-C (or smaller) sensors.

 Aside from image quality, the Canon EOS RP offers all the features of a modern mirrorless camera.
 These include fast focusing speeds (0.05 seconds), 4,479 focusing points, eye autofocus, an electronic viewfinder, integrated Wi-Fi/Bluetooth, a swiveling screen, and more.